Adriana-Bamberger/Jellyfish-Jobs/README.md

 PO: Bevan.

 # Our MVP
-Making desktop Only.
+Making desktop version only.
-From our premade design file in Figma.
+Using our premade design file in Figma.
-Images made.
-Read-me File.
+Images in Figma ready to import.

-Work component by component, talk about what you're doing
+Working component by component, constantly sharing what we're doing.

 ## MVP
 ### Components: